Looking for advice on Sweden’s stunning Kungsleden Trail? You are in the right place.

 The Kungsleden scenery is diverse and dramatic.
 The region is home to high peaks, birch and old coniferous forest, bleak mountain fells, lakes and wetlands meaning that hikers will traverse through a variety of changing landscapes.

-The changes in season are equally dramatic.
+Seasonal changes are equally dramatic.
 From long summer days and short winter nights with snowy surface and dancing Northern Lights.

 The highest point on the Kungsleden is the Tjäktja Pass, reaching an elevation of 3,770 ft.